" ... compelling ..." Ofsted!

 Andy Priors from Holly Meadows School, speaking to the Lynn News.

 " ...an invaluable and inspirational experience ..."

-The English School, Gothenburg, Sweden (click here for the full review)
+The English School, Gothenburg, Sweden (read the full review)

-I'd be delighted to visit your school, so whether you're one of my readers, a parent, or a teacher, please feel free to get in touch with me to ask, wherever you live.
+Whether you're one of my readers, a parent, a teacher, or a homeschooler, please feel free to get in touch with me to ask about a real or virtual visit, wherever you live.

-I offer full days to schools anywhere (including abroad!), and half days and occasional one-off workshops for schools that are near Salisbury, UK.
+I offer full days and half days to schools anywhere (including abroad!), and occasional one-off workshops for schools that are near Salisbury, UK.

 What I do depends on the age of the pupils and how much time we have.
 I've done all sorts, from tactile exploration sessions with children and young people with special needs, through fairy-tale sessions with Key Stage 1, to detailed workshops on the technical aspects of creative writing, such as plot, characterisation, dialogue and editing, with pupils in Key Stages 2, 3 and 4.

-For further details on all the workshops I offer, please click on the buttons below.
+For a list of the workshops I'm currently offering, please click on the buttons below.
 These lists are updated whenever a school requests a new workshop, so if you would like to focus on an area which doesn't appear on either list, I would be delighted to have an excuse to dream up something new.
 There is no additional charge for extra preparation, as new material will always come in useful in the future.

 For schools interested in sessions connected to The Scar Gatherer books, I offer an hour-long introduction to the series for an unlimited number of children, which includes plenty of participation and features an abundance of fascinating historical facts, such as what connects mobile phone technology to Vikings, and how (and why) to remove your eyebrows if you're visiting 1666.

 None of my workshops require the pupils to have read any of my books in advance.
 However, if you are planning on using one of the Scar Gatherer books as a class reader, there are activity packs for each book available for free download here.